jdibenes/hl2ss/README.md

     - Private Networks (CLient & Server)
     - Spatial Perception
     - Webcam
-6. Right click the project -> Properties -> Configuration Properties -> Debugging and set Machine Name to your HoloLens IP address.
+7. Right click the project -> Properties -> Configuration Properties -> Debugging and set Machine Name to your HoloLens IP address.
-7. Run.
+8. Run.

-Support for creating primitives remotely using Python.

-Features:
-- Create Primitive (add primitive to Unity scene, primitives: sphere, capsule, cylinder, cube, plane, quad)
-- Set Transform (position, orientation, and scale of primitive) either in world space (meters) or attach as a HUD element in image space (pixels)
-- Set Active (hide or show primitive)
-- Set Color (rgba, semi-transparent primitives supported)
-- Set Texture (either png or jpg image)
-- Remove (remove primitive from Unity scene)
+The Python scripts in the [unity](https://github.com/jdibenes/hl2ss/tree/main/unity) directory show how to connect to the server and create primitives (e.g., cubes, textured quads) or 3D text objects via TCP.

 ## References

-Hololens2ForCV github

-Universal Windows Platform Samples

-MediaFoundation Samples

-Classic Windows Samples

-PyAV cookbook

-Cannon library (included in the Visual Studio project)

-Research Mode API (included in the Visual Studio project)
+This project uses the HoloLens 2 Research Mode API and the Cannon library, both available at https://github.com/microsoft/HoloLens2ForCV.

-and others...